ciaranmckenna/ciaranmckenna.com/_posts/2017-12-18-taming-your-inbox.md

 ## Use unroll.me

 [Unroll.me](https://unroll.me/) is a monitoring service which will keep an eye on your inbox and email you monthly with a list of mailing lists you have been subscribed to.
 This was a real eye-opener for me as many of them I regularly don't recognise.
-However, you can click zoom down the list unsubscribing to anything you don't recognise - winner.
+However, you can quickly zoom down the list unsubscribing to anything you don't recognise - winner.

 Don't be a hostage you email in 2018.